Blog > Category > Posted: 2019-Aug-23, Updated: 2023-Apr-25

 Ask your window specialist which option best suits your specific installation.

-A Brickmold is a window trim finishing option in which the trim is attached to the outside of a window and is designed to cover the gap between the window frame and the exterior of the home (vinyl siding, brick, stucco, wood…).
-Various widths and styles of Brickmolds are available to accommodate every installation application.
-Brickmolds will increase the cost of your window, and because they are larger than the window frame, they must be installed from the outside rather than the inside, making installations more difficult especially for second and third story windows requirements.
+A Brickmould is a window trim finishing option in which the trim is attached to the outside of a window and is designed to cover the gap between the window frame and the exterior of the home (vinyl siding, brick, stucco, wood…).
+Various widths and styles of Brickmoulds are available to accommodate every installation application.
+Brickmoulds will increase the cost of your window, and because they are larger than the window frame, they must be installed from the outside rather than the inside, making installations more difficult, especially for second and third-story windows requirements.

 These extrusions will last the lifetime of the window, they cover rough openings between the window frame and wall and add visual interest to the completed window.